ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 > are invertible - encrypted IP addresses can be decrypted back to their original values using the same key.
 > For non-deterministic modes, the tweak must be preserved along with the ciphertext to enable decryption.

-## Specific Instantiation: ipcrypt-deterministic
+## ipcrypt-deterministic

-This instantiation employs AES128 in a single‑block operation.
+The `ipcrypt-deterministic` instantiation employs AES128 in a single‑block operation.
 Since AES128 is a permutation, every distinct 16‑byte input maps to a unique 16‑byte ciphertext, preserving the IP address format.

 For test vectors, see {{ipcrypt-deterministic-test-vectors}}.